StevenBlack/intl/readme.md

 Transliteration is the distinction between upper and lower case characters.
 Not all languages transliterate like English.
-In English we take for granted the sort order corresponding to the
+In English we take for granted the sort order corresponding to the ASCII code sequence.
-<span class ="smallcaps">ascii</span> code sequence.
-But in Spanish, the
-'ch' in "chico" is viewed as a single letter which should sort between 'c' and 'd'.
+But in Spanish, the 'ch' in "chico" is viewed as a single letter which should sort between 'c' and 'd'.
 The 'ñ' character sorts between 'm' and 'n'.
 Some languages, like Hebrew, Arabic, and many Asian languages, have no capital letters.

 The effect of transliteration can be bizarre.
 In German, the city Zürich is capitalized ZÜRICH, but in Swiss German, it's ZUERICH.
-In France, the word “école” is capitalized <span class ="smallcaps">ÉCOLE,</span> but it's ECOLE in Quebec, probably due to decades of adaptive usage since the É symbol is rare on North American keyboards.
+In France, the word “école” is capitalized ÉCOLE, but it's ECOLE in Quebec, perhaps due to decades of adaptive usage since the É symbol is rare on North American keyboards.

 #### Writing Systems